asavoulides/BHSRobotics2022/readme.md

 Created 2 files:
   Short and Long
 Updated Status on Screen
-Continued working on redoing intake.
+Completed shifting axis on Intake
 Replaced Axil on Motor 1

 **11/28/22**